Illustration Identity for D91 Labs

 I wanted each illustration to evoke a sense of familiarity in readers, which would help them better connect with our blog posts.
 I wanted people to see them and think, "I've been here, or I've seen this kind of person somewhere."

-D91 Labs is Setu’s research arm that conducts secondary and primary research into Indian fintech and publishes findings as blog posts and other forms of media.
-Their vision is for research to help entrepreneurs create better solutions by informing fintech decision making.
+D91 Labs, Setu’s research arm, conducts primary and secondary research on Indian fintech and shares insights through blogs and other media.
+Their vision is to help entrepreneurs build better solutions by informing fintech decision-making.

-D91 Labs is Setu’s research arm that conducts secondary and primary research into Indian fintech and publishes findings as blog posts and other forms of media.
-Their vision is for research to help entrepreneurs create better solutions by informing fintech decision making.
+D91 Labs, Setu’s research arm, conducts primary and secondary research on Indian fintech and shares insights through blogs and other media.
+Their vision is to help entrepreneurs build better solutions by informing fintech decision-making.

 Designing the website